 Yunlin’s capital, Douliu (斗六 – it’s Chinese characters look so cute to me!), is a small city of 108,000.

 Near the train station, Yun Zhong Cultural and Creative Area (雲中街文創聚落) is a quaint shop and café housed in a Japanese-era police dormitory.
 Also nearby, Taiping Old Street (太平老街) is a street of lovely heritage buildings.
-Around Lunar New Year, there’s usually a canopy of lanterns over the street.
+Around Lunar New Year and Lantern Festival, there’s usually a canopy of lanterns over the street.

 South of Douliu, the township of Gukeng is practically synonymous with coffee production in Taiwan.
 Coffee beans were first planted on Hebao Mountain (荷苞山) there during the Japanese colonial period.